 Once the idea is generated, it needs to be developed into something tangible that can be used by others.
 This step includes gathering feedback from stakeholders and putting together a plan for implementation.

 Finally, the new knowledge must be communicated effectively so that others understand what has been created and why it was created in order to maximize its use within the organization.
 The creation stage ends with the idea communication , where the knowledge is transferred effectively through various methods such as presentations, videos, and blogs.

 The organization stage of the knowledge management lifecycle stages is the third stage.
-This is when the organization has reached a stable state and is able to manage, share, and use knowledge effectively.
+This is when the organization has reached a stable state and is able to manage, share, retain, and use knowledge effectively.